githwxi/ATS-Xanadu/prelude/README.md

 ATS3.
 In general, `map` means to apply some function `fopr` to each value in a collection to form another collection of values.
-For instance, a sequence of values of type `X` can be "mapped" to another sequence of values of type `Y`, where each value type `X` is mapped to a value of type `Y`.
+For instance, a sequence of values of type `X` can be "mapped" to another sequence of values of type `Y`, where each value of type `X` is mapped to a value of type `Y`.
 The `fopr` function for `map` is declared as follows in `prelude/SATS/gbas001.sats`: